Mustard Powder Calf Compress

 Kind of substance

-The application of moist, warm mustard flour compresses on the skin triggers a strong, local stimulus, which is perceived by the patient as burning heat after a few minutes.
-This perception directs an asthmatic patient’s attention and sensation away from acutely felt shortness of breath and spasticity of the respiratory tract, to the place of application on the legs.
+The application of moist, warm mustard powder compresses on the skin triggers a strong, local stimulus, which is perceived by the patient as burning heat after a few minutes.
+This perception directs an asthmatic patient’s attention and sensation away from acutely felt shortness of breath and spasticity of the respiratory tract, to the place of application on his or her legs.
 It is a diverting procedure, as it is also used in naturopathy for other clinical pictures and with other means.
 This application can contribute to a loosening and relieving of respiratory spasticity in acute cases.
 With chronic diseases such as COPD, it may be necessary to repeat the application for several days in a row until the patient reacts sufficiently (burning and reddening of the skin) in the calf area.

 - Bronchial asthma